wildfly-extras/wildfly-mcp/wildfly-mcp-server/README.md

 - `port`: The port the WildFly server is listening on.
 Optional, `9990` is used by default.
 - `numberOfLines`: The optional number of log file lines to retrieve.
 By default the last 200 lines are retrieved.
 Use `-1` to get all lines.

-### getWildFlyLoggingCategories
-Get the list of the enabled logging categories for the WildFly server running on the provided host and port arguments.

-**Inputs**:
-- `host`: The host name on which the WildFly server is running.
-Optional, `localhost` is used by default.
-- `port`: The port the WildFly server is listening on.
-Optional, `9990` is used by default.

 ### enableWildFlyLoggingCategory
 Enable a logging category for the WildFly server running on the provided host and port arguments.